jorgeguberte/jorgeguberte/README.md

 # Intro
 Hi!
-My name is Jorge, i'm a Software Developer entering the Machine Learning and Artificial Intelligence field, with an intense interest in Generative AI and its transformative power.
+My name is Jorge, i'm a Full Stack Developer since 2006; I am currently adopting Machine Learning and Artificial Intelligence practices, exploring client-side inference and generation.
-My last employement was at Bosch, where i worked for a brief period as a Senior Software Developer allocated to a Master Data Management/Finance project, working remoteloy in a distributed team.
+My last employement was at Bosch, where i worked as a Senior Software Developer/ Analyst Developer developing solutions in Javascript for a Master Data Management/Finance project, working remotely in a distributed team.

-To formalize my education, i enrolled in College and i'm currently majoring in System Analysis and Development.
 While i look for a job, i'm focusing on studying Generative AI, Machine Learning, DevOps and MLOps, and also getting some Azure certifications.

 ## Fields of Interest